Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Perhaps the most obvious tip of all is to respond to more complex customer service queries with a phone call, rather than an email.
 This should do two things.

-Firstly, this allows the query to be resolved the first time around, which also improves first contact resolution figures, but secondly, it should also completely satisfy the customer, as they should receive exactly the information they require, without having to get back in touch with your customer service team.
+Firstly, this allows the query to be resolved the first time around, which also improves first-contact resolution figures.
+Secondly, it should also completely satisfy the customer, as they should receive exactly the information they require, without needing to contact your customer service team again.

-Inevitably issues, errors, or delays will happen.
+Inevitably, issues, errors, or delays will happen.
 When they do, customers will contact you.
 And by that time, they’re probably unhappy.
-A much better way to manage this scenario is to be proactive, contacting customers as and when issues occur, and informing them of any delays.
-This goes a long way to ensuring that customers are kept up to date and completely satisfied.
+A more effective way to manage this scenario is to be proactive, contacting customers as issues arise and informing them of any delays that may occur.
+This goes a long way to ensuring that customers are kept informed and completely satisfied.

-Key retail dates such as Black Friday, Cyber Monday, and in the final week leading up to Christmas are the obvious examples of where proactive customer communication can hugely improve the customer experience.
+Key retail dates, such as Black Friday, Cyber Monday, and the final week leading up to Christmas, are prominent examples of where proactive customer communication can significantly improve the customer experience.

-A virtual assistant is an interactive, auto- mated online help platform that allows customers to navigate online help pages and receive the help they need immediately, and without human input.
+A virtual assistant is an interactive, automated online help platform that enables customers to navigate online help pages and receive assistance immediately, without requiring human input.

-Virtual assistant (VA) platforms allow 24/7 self-service to help customers both pre and post-purchase.
+Virtual assistant (VA) platforms enable 24/7 self-service, helping customers both before and after they make a purchase.
 As the platform is automated, using natural language to provide real-time answers, a VA platform reduces the reliance on contact centre teams.
-A VA will not replace the human touch or deal with specific order queries; however, the platform will improve access to FAQs or help pages.
+A VA will not replace the human touch or address specific order queries; however, the platform will enhance access to FAQs or help pages.
 If more specific information is required, many VA platforms allow conversations to flow into a live chat or email dialogue.

-In many cases, customers can self-serve just from reading reviews from other customers, reducing the reliance on the contact centre.
-Examples of this in the fashion sector can include reviews of the accuracy of sizing, or the fit and comfort level.
-In the electronics sector, this could include how easy a product is to set up, or how long a product takes to charge.
-In many cases, reviewers will also mention the speed of delivery, how well the product was packaged or gift wrapped, further increasing consumer confidence and the customer experience.
+In many cases, customers can self-serve simply by reading reviews from other customers, thereby reducing their reliance on the contact centre.
+Examples of this in the fashion sector include reviews of sizing accuracy, fit, and comfort level.
+In the electronics sector, this could involve how easily a product is to set up or how long it takes to charge.
+In many cases, reviewers will also mention the speed of delivery, as well as how well the product was packaged or gift-wrapped, which further enhances consumer confidence and improves the customer experience.

 No brand or retailer enjoys receiving poor feedback or complaints.
-However, those issues are valuable tools for improving customer service going forward.
-Having the ability to log issues relating to certain product features, service delivery, or returns procedures allows brands and retailers to refine their processes to improve the customer experience.
+However, those issues are valuable tools for improving customer service in the future.
+Having the ability to log problems related to specific product features, service delivery, or returns procedures allows brands and retailers to refine their processes and improve the customer experience.
 A common cause of complaint may be the condition of customer parcels arriving.
-The issue may be the fault of the carrier, and not in any way related to the retailer.
-In this case, understanding the issue will allow a clear direction to avoiding these issues in the future.
+The issue may be the carrier's fault, and not related to the retailer in any way.
+In this case, understanding the issue will provide clear direction to avoid similar problems in the future.

-Offering a simple and free returns policy to customers offers many long-term benefits, one of which is an increase in the overall customer experience.
+Offering a simple and free returns policy to customers provides numerous long-term benefits, one of which is an enhanced overall customer experience.

-Many brands and retailers request that customers contact them to receive a code, number, or returns note prior to returning an item.
-Whilst this does allow the retailer to predict returns volumes, the process naturally increases the steps a customer must take and this can be a frustration for customers.
+Many brands and retailers request that customers contact them to obtain a code, number, or returns note before returning an item.
+Whilst this does allow the retailer to predict return volumes, the process naturally increases the steps a customer must take, which can be frustrating for customers.

-With 78% of customers saying they would buy more items in the long run if the retailer has free returns option, this is not an area to ignore.
+With 78% of customers stating they would purchase more items in the long run if the retailer offered free returns, this is an area that should not be ignored.

 Join our mailing list